Anuluxmy/CV/README.md

 Consistently provided good customer service in my job, also been awarded for giving best customer service from customer feedbacks.

 **Analytical Mind**

+I love learning new things constantly.
+I was able to demonstrate this during my time at Makers when I worked with several new technologies (Node.js, Python) and had to pick them up within a short space of time.

 ## Projects